raus376/raus376/README.md

 Hello, I am a graduate from Gurukula Kangri Vishwavidyalaya,Haridwar(India).
-A passionate self-learner  and a Java Back-end Developer, and always looking to find patterns of which are helful in learning Back-end Development
+A passionate self-learner  and a Java Full Stack Developer, and always looking to find patterns of which are helful in learning Back-end Development

  💬 About me ...<br>
 <ul>
-  <li>🌱🌱 I’m currently learning Springboot,Hibernate,MySQL,Core Java</li>
+  <li>🌱🌱 Skilled Java Full Stack Developer specializing in
+Java, Spring Boot, Hibernate, Angular, and MySQL</li>
 <li>🔭 I’m looking to collaborate with any Web Devlopment projects</li>

 - 💬 Ask me about **Anything**